-- Ensure each member of staff has access to and understands the Safeguarding and Child Protection policy and procedures. - Ensure the policy is reviewed annually (as a minimum) - Ensure the policy is available upon request and parents are aware of the setting's obligations to refer cases where necessary. - Link with safeguarding partners to make sure staff are aware of training opportunities and SSCP arrangements. - Help promote the educational and developmental outcomes by sharing information about the Welfare, Safeguarding and Child Protection issues that a child is experiencing or has experienced with appropriate staff members.
+- Ensure each member of staff has access to and understands the Child Protection and Safeguarding policy and procedures. - Ensure the policy is reviewed annually (as a minimum) - Ensure the policy is available upon request and parents are aware of the setting's obligations to refer cases where necessary. - Link with safeguarding partners to make sure staff are aware of training opportunities and SSCP arrangements. - Help promote the educational and developmental outcomes by sharing information about the welfare, safeguarding and Child Protection issues that a child is experiences or has experienced with appropriate staff members.